 \begin{theorem} Irrespective of the number of users $K$, the library size $N$, and the memory size $\M\in[0,N)$:

 where

 \end{theorem} \begin{IEEEproof} See Section~\ref{sec:gap_worst}. \end{IEEEproof}

 \begin{remark} For any $\ell \in \mathbb{Z}^+$, the function $a\mapsto \phi(a,\ell)$ is continuous and bounded over $(0,1)$, see also Figure~\ref{fig:plot_phi}.
-Numerical evaluation\footnote{All numerical evaluations in this paper are performed by applying the MATLAB function \textsf{fmincon} with the sequential quadratic programming (SQP) method.} shows that for $\ell \in\{1,\ldots,10^4\}$:
+Numerical evaluations\footnote{All numerical evaluations in this paper are performed by applying the MATLAB function \textsf{fmincon} with the sequential quadratic programming (SQP) method.} show that for $\ell \in\{1,\ldots,10^4\}$:

 Moreover,

 where